-Status [A] Please insert name as used in Table 3 Yes No Other Details

-Residence permit

-Issuance of a residence permit required?

-Validity of the first residence permit (or initial length) (in years)

-Possibilities of renewal/extension?

-Validity of the residence permit after renewal? (in years) - - -

-Time period required to be entitled to permanent residence permit (in years) 47 - -

-Does this time period differ from the general rule for applying for permanent residence permit?

-Travel document Travel document

-Is a travel document issued ?

-If so, what type of document is it ? - - -

-Validity (in years) - - -
+Status [A] PERMIT OF STAY FOR MEDICAL REASON Please insert name as used in Table 3 Yes No Other Details Residence permit Issuance of a residence permit required? х Validity of the first residence permit (or initial length) (in years) The permit is issued for the time certified by the medical certificate, but not more than one year.
+Possibilities of renewal/extension? x Validity of the residence permit after renewal? (in years) - - - Renewable as long as the particularly serious health conditions persist, duly certified.
+Time period required to be entitled to permanent residence permit (in years) 47 - - - 5 years of regular and continuous residence in Italy Does this time period differ from the general rule for applying for permanent residence permit? x Travel document